Links on Android Authority may earn us a commission. Learn more.

 Xiaomi Mi Band 6 vs. Mi Band 5: What’s new?

 Xiaomi doesn’t mess with its Mi Band series design too much, so there isn’t a huge difference in the look and utility between the Xiaomi Mi Band 6 and Mi Band 5.
-This time around, the noticeable change is in the form of a larger display that better utilizes the watch front space.
+The noticeable change is a larger display that better utilizes the watch front space.
 The AMOLED display is also brighter, more vivid, and more responsive.
 The overall footprint remains the same, though, and you can easily use the same straps with both.

 The Mi Band 5 is less capable, but the obvious advantage is in battery life.
 With the older tracker, you’ll get almost double the battery life, but it’s also not doing as much.
 In our Mi Band 5 review, we also didn’t come across the issues with heart rate monitoring during workouts and sleep tracking, which we saw while testing the Mi Band 6.